 To claim space unapologetically in all the spaces that we occupy; from social settings to work spaces is an inspiring thing to witness and serves as an important lesson in knowing and honouring our worth.
-Examples of this have long existed in pre-colonial African history, and it is important that we remind ourselves of the various instances that space was claimed unapologetically.
+There are countless examples of this highlighted in in pre-colonial African history, and it is important that we remind ourselves of the various instances that space was claimed unapologetically.
 An example of this can be seen in the context of Yoruba history, where women claimed space in various aspects of society, in a political, social and spiritual sense.

 The Yoruba people mainly inhabit the southwest of modern day Nigeria as well as some parts of modern day Togo and Benin, they have done so for over a thousand years.
-Proverbs play a central role in showcasing Yoruba culture, this also extends to the drawing attention the important role that women occupy in this rich culture; Iya ni wura, Baba ni dingi (Mother is gold, father is a mirror) Gb’aye se’un obinrin nse (It is the woman that continues life).
+Proverbs play a central role in showcasing Yoruba culture, this also extends to the drawing attention the important role that women occupy in this rich culture; Iya ni wura, Baba ni dingi (Mother is gold, father is a glass) Gb’aye se’un obinrin nse (It is the woman that continues life).
 As noted by Professor Bolanle Awe, “It is quite clear that Yoruba women had a way of holding their homes in their traditional society, economically they had a way of doing it, politically and administratively, they were not left behind.
 We recognized that they were an entity and we respected them within the society”.
 Here are examples of some of these important positions occupied by women in various aspects of Yoruba society:

 Iyalode (mother of the town)– A political branch that was exclusively for women which formed part of the system of governance for Yoruba society , it enabled women to be represented in the decision making process in Yoruba political affairs.